att-y3-gcb/att_y3_gcb_GWAS/GWAS_Practical_Lab_1.md

 hist(missing_individual_df$Missing_Proportion, main="Histogram of Individual Missingness", xlab="Missing Proportion", ylab="Frequency")
 ```

-Can you interpet what this graph is showing you?
+Can you interpret what this graph is showing you?

 We will remove individuals with a missingness of more than 1%: